Skip to main content

 stk update app

-The stk update app command updates the Application data in StackSpot.
+The stk update app command updates Application data in StackSpot.

 Usage